Please read this page before completing the registration form to ensure that you are eligibile to register for ACES.

 Please note that we always contact you via email about ACES activities, so a valid email address that you have regular access to is essential.

 Are you estranged from your family?
-Estranged students are usually: aged 25 or under at the start of their studies, and without the financial or emotional support of their family due to a breakdown in the relationship
+Estranged young people are usually over 16 years old and without the financial or emotional support of their family due to a breakdown in the relationship.

-Are you a young carer? (by this we mean a young person who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without their support)
+Are you a young carer?
+We define a Young Carer as a young person who cares, unpaid, for a friend or family member.
+This means caring for someone, who due to illness, disability, mental health issues, or an addiction, cannot cope without your support.